When the Swift Compiler Deleted Code in Stdlib - A Note of Fixing the Eliminate Redundant Load Pass in Swift 6

 effects:

-eliminating redundant loads in function: $s8Crashing12ValueStorageC6appendyySiFscanning prior instructions for the load: %45 = load %28 : $*Builtin.BridgeObject // users: %55, %46...visiting instruction: %39 = apply %38(%37, %23) : $@convention(method) (Int, @inout Array<Int>) -> ()overwritten
+texteliminating redundant loads in function: $s8Crashing12ValueStorageC6appendyySiFscanning prior instructions for the load: %45 = load %28 : $*Builtin.BridgeObject // users: %55, %46...visiting instruction: %39 = apply %38(%37, %23) : $@convention(method) (Int, @inout Array<Int>) -> ()overwritten

-The optimized SIL now retains the critical load
+The optimized SIL now retains the critical load instruction after the

 array reallocation:

-// ValueStorage.append(_:)// Isolation: unspecifiedsil [noinline] @$s8Crashing12ValueStorageC6appendyySiF : $@convention(method) (Int, @guaranteed ValueStorage) -> () {[%1: noescape, read c*.v**, write c*.v**, copy c*.v**, destroy c*.v**][global: read,write,copy,destroy,allocate,deinit_barrier]...bb3(%20 : $Optional<AnyObject>):...// function_ref specialized Array._reserveCapacityAssumingUniqueBuffer(oldCount:)%38 = function_ref @$sSa36_reserveCapacityAssumingUniqueBuffer8oldCountySi_tFSi_Tg5 : $@convention(method) (Int, @inout Array<Int>) -> ()%39 = apply %38(%37, %23) : $@convention(method) (Int, @inout Array<Int>) -> ()%45 = load %28 : $*Builtin.BridgeObject...} // end sil function '$s8Crashing12ValueStorageC6appendyySiF'
+sil// ValueStorage.append(_:)// Isolation: unspecifiedsil [noinline] @$s8Crashing12ValueStorageC6appendyySiF : $@convention(method) (Int, @guaranteed ValueStorage) -> () {[%1: noescape, read c*.v**, write c*.v**, copy c*.v**, destroy c*.v**][global: read,write,copy,destroy,allocate,deinit_barrier]...bb3(%20 : $Optional<AnyObject>):...// function_ref specialized Array._reserveCapacityAssumingUniqueBuffer(oldCount:)%38 = function_ref @$sSa36_reserveCapacityAssumingUniqueBuffer8oldCountySi_tFSi_Tg5 : $@convention(method) (Int, @inout Array<Int>) -> ()%39 = apply %38(%37, %23) : $@convention(method) (Int, @inout Array<Int>) -> ()%45 = load %28 : $*Builtin.BridgeObject...} // end sil function '$s8Crashing12ValueStorageC6appendyySiF'

 Tips for Debugging the Swift Compiler